FabulosoDev/PPLGPwn/README.md

 **And done!** The button you setup with the custom action will now execute the exploit everytime you press it!

 # NOTES
 !!
-This exploit is made for TV's with the armv7, I'm unsure if it works on any other different arch, to know your TV chip architecture run ```uname -m``` !!
+This exploit is made for TV's with the armv7, I'm unsure if it works on any other different arch !!
+To know your TV chip architecture run ```uname -m```

-!!
-This exploit stage2 runs LightningMod's load from usb payload !!
+~~!!
+This exploit stage2 runs LightningMod's load from usb payload !!~~

 Proudly **🇵🇹** <3

-Thanks to the OpenLGTV and the RootMyTV communities that gave us this TV Jailbreak Also a thanks to everyone in the PS4 jailbreaking community that gave us the exploits!
+Thanks to the OpenLGTV and the RootMyTV communities that gave us this TV Jailbreak.
+Also a thanks to everyone in the PS4 jailbreaking community that gave us the exploits!
 And also thanks to all the contributors!